 Award amounts under the EIP are determined based upon achievement of Company performance measures as reflected by the Company Scorecard.
 The overall EIP award fund cannot exceed 200% of the aggregate total target incentive amount for all participants.
-The maximum award amount for each NEO for 2022, excluding the impact of the Scorecard, is listed in the Grants of Plan-Based Awards table on page 71.
+The maximum award amount for each NEO for 2023, excluding the impact of the Company Scorecard, is listed in the Grants of Plan-Based Awards table on page 73.

-Named Executive Officer 2021 Target Annual Incentive % of Base Salary (1) 2022 Target Annual Incentive % of Base Salary (1)
+Named Executive Officer 2022 Target Annual Incentive % of Base Salary (1) % 2023 Target Annual Incentive of Base Salary (1)

 Davis 150% 150%

-Frazier (2) 100 100

 Litchfield 100 100

-Guindo (3) 80
+Chattopadhyay (2) 100

+DeLuca 100(2) 100

 Li 100 100

-Zachary 95 95
+(1) Deflecte appuel in ceptive targets a of December 21 of the applicable year